ashisdeveloper/lab-library/README.md

 # lab-library

-This JS library is just a collection of functions.
+This JS library is just a collection of Node JS Methods.

 ## Install

 ```
-npm i date-and-time
+npm i lab-library
 ```

 ## Getting Started